Ronald Lee Gilman: Education and career

 Gilman attended the Massachusetts Institute of Technology in 1964 and received a Scientiae Baccalaureus degree in Economics.
 In 1967, he obtained a Juris Doctor from Harvard Law School.
 Gilman privately practiced law in Memphis and became a professor at the University of Memphis School of Law in 1980.
 In 1988 he became an arbitrator and mediator at the American Arbitration Association.
 In 1993, Gilman became an arbitrator and mediator at the National Association of Securities Dealers.
 He was a referee at the Private Adjudication Center from 1993 to 1997.

 Federal judicial service

-Gilman was nominated to the United States Court of Appeals for the Sixth Circuit by Presiden Bill Clinton on July 16, 1997 after the seat had been vacated by Judge Herbert Theodore Milburn.
+Gilman was nominated to the United States Court of Appeals for the Sixth Circuit by President Bill Clinton on July 16, 1997 after the seat had been vacated by Judge Herbert Theodore Milburn.
 On November 6, 1997, Gilman was confirmed by the United States Senate by a 98-1 vote, with Senator Lauch Faircloth being the lone senator voting against him.
 He received his commission on November 7, 1997.
 He assumed senior status on November 21, 2010.